fbridger/GrpcPerformance/README.md

 We are using a Rest Web API that communicates with our Grpc Services.

-During the Load Tests we performed using https://locust.io/ we encountered unpredictable and very response times when being executed by concurrent users (simulated by locust)
+During the Load Tests we performed using https://locust.io/ we encountered unpredictable and very high response times when being executed by concurrent users (simulated by locust)

 # Backend services
 Here is a list of the services that we have: